rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished the programming exercise for week three.

 **Thoughts:** And with that, week three is over.
 It's been interesting to learn about regularisation, and about the alternatives to gradient descent, and implementing them was surprisingly easy.
 (Well, I didn't implement the gradient descent alternative myself, to be fair - I just called an Octave function.)
 Tomorrow it's onto week four and neural networks.

+### Day 37: 26 April 2018

+**Today's Progress**: Finished the videos and the quiz for week four.

+**Thoughts:** Week four is about neural network basics, so this is familiar ground for me.
+Although Prof. Ng uses slightly different notation than he does for the NNDL course, which is confusing.